Alabama State Subsidy Profile

 - A child at risk of physical, mental or emotional difficulties in the future, due to high risk factors document in the background information

-To be eligible for adoption assistance a child must first be in the custody of the Department of Human Resources or an Alabama licensed child-placing agency or be eligible to receive SSI at the time of placement.
+To be eligible for adoption assistance, a child must first be in the care and custody of the Department of Human Resources or an Alabama licensed child-placing agency or be eligible to receive SSI at the time of placement.

 2. Does the state-only funded adoption assistance program differ in any way from the Title IV-E program?

 To be eligible for state-funded adoption assistance, a child must have special needs child as defined above and be in the permanent custody of the Alabama Department of Human Resources.

 3. Are children adopted from private agencies in Alabama eligible for adoption assistance?

 Only if the children are eligible for federal (title IV-E) adoption assistance.